zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-the-faces-of-tokenism.md

 ---

-In response to L&L's findings, Brooklyn Magazine's Molly Mcardle spoke with minority members of the publishing world about their experiences.&nbsp;
+In response to L&L's findings, Brooklyn Magazine's Molly Mcardle spoke with minority members of the publishing world about their experiences (NY is to publishing what LA is to movies).
+The piece includes dozens of amazing interviews but here's a small sample:

 ---

+> **Rahawa Haile, writer**: Brilliant black millennials, are they writing fiction?
+No. They are writing for The New Republic, editing the New York Times Magazine, working for BuzzFeed.
+Fiction feels like a losing game if you are a minority.
+See: living in Brooklyn as beneficial but limiting because of class status.
+If our rent was in the $400-500 per month range I feel like this would be a different conversation.
+These conversations don’t happen from a place of comfort.
+This isn’t an MFA vs NYC thing, it’s an eat or don’t eat thing.

+---

+> **Ken Chen, poet & executive&nbsp; director, Asian American Writers' Workshop**: People are used to seeing race as an action.
+Daniel Handler says something racist so he’s a racist, it’s a moral shame.
+Racism is more about controlling equity and power, racism as a sin of omission.
+Publishers aren’t really curious about the histories of the rest of the world.
+They say, we pick books because we are pressured by market forces.
+But these things are really about imaginative acts.
+The way the system set is up, you exclude potential, the people who would help you build more markets.

+---

+> **William Johnson, managing director, Lambda Literary**: When I go to publishing events, it’s primarily gay white men.
+Who is making the guest list?
+Who gets invited?
+We know that William black and gay so we invite him and that covers it.
+I don’t cover it.
+I went to a book party last night and I brought all the people of color!
+I brought them as a form of self-care.
+I will not be a minstrel, I will not be the gay sidekick, but I will be fully black and fully gay.
+Lambda has also given me the opportunity to do this.
+We keep bringing others through till we fill up this room.

+---

-So where do we go from here?
+Where do we go from here?
 Mcardle closes *Brooklyn Mag*'s article with a line from Claire Vaye Watkins' infamous Tin House essay '[On Pandering](http://www.tinhouse.com/blog/41314/on-pandering.html)': "Let us burn this motherf\*\*\*ing system to the ground and build something better."